 At the 2016 International Congress of Entomology, the USDA sponsored a meeting to plan a regional response to CRB-G. Pacific-based entomologists with extensive experience working with CRB agreed that our best bet for stopping CRB-G outbreaks is to find an effective biocontrol agent for CRB-G. Most likely this will be an isolate of OrNV which is highly pathogenic for CRB-G. Although a regional project has yet to be funded and organized, the search has already begun.
 The University of Guam has been awarded a grant from USDA-APHIS to collaborate with rhino beetle bio-control experts at AgResearch New Zealand and another grant from Department of the Interior’s Office of Island Affairs will fund a post-doc entomologist to work on this project.

+Pix CRB damage (see below)

 [fig:CRB-damage]Coconut palms at the University of Guam Agricultural Experiment Station in Yigo severely damaged by coconut rhinoceros beetle.